 We recommend you keep the ‘HTML’ setting in the ‘On’ position, but if you want to send a plain text email, then you can switch it off.

 Once you are happy with the settings, simply click the ‘Send Email’ button, and the test email will be sent to the address you entered.

 After WP Mail SMTP attempts to send the test email, it will give you immediate feedback on whether the test was successful or not.

 If your WordPress email was set up correctly, then the test email was sent without any problems.
-You will see a ‘Success!’ notification displayed on the screen.
+You will see a success message displayed on the screen.

 You should find an email like the one below in your inbox.
 If you do, congratulations!
 Email is working properly on your WordPress site.

-However, if there are problems with your email configuration, then the test email will not be able to be sent at all.
+However, if there are problems with your email configuration, then the test email will not be sent at all.

-You’ll be shown a message that describes the error or problem, along with some steps you can take to resolve it.
+You’ll be shown a notification that describes the error or problem, along with some steps you can take to resolve it.